Our family Christmas at Bluestone National Park

 But, I now know this is the way to alleviate any holiday stress.
 As it means you can plan your time and what you want to see and do.
 Which in turn made it all the more enjoyable and relaxing.
 Weird, but it really does.

-The Christmas programme – that honestly is so vast and varied – meant I had to sit with my diary open just to ensure I didn’t miss the things I knew we’d all enjoy.
+The programme for Christmas at Bluestone National Park is so vast and varied, which meant I had to sit with my diary open just to ensure I didn’t miss the things I knew we’d all enjoy.

 For our 4-night Monday to Friday break I have spaced out 5 activities – so one or two each day and then plenty of ‘free-range’ time, which I know will be spent in the fabulous Blue Lagoon – the all-year round, indoor waterpark – that Miss M still talks about it now.
 This season it’s being taken over by Jack Frost.
 The Frost Lagoon means ice slides, a snow cyclone and the chill of the lazy river.